decisionforce/TPN/MODELZOO.md

 All models are trained on 32 GPUs with 150 epochs.
 More details could be found in `config_files`.

 ### Something-Something
-Something-Something is a more stable benchmark and the whole data could be download from their [website](https://20bn.com/datasets/something-something).
+Something-Something is a more stable benchmark and the whole data could be downloaded from their [website](https://20bn.com/datasets/something-something).
 We report our results on both V1 and V2.
 All numbers are obtained by following the standard protocol i.e., 3 crops * 2 clips.
 [TSM](https://github.com/mit-han-lab/temporal-shift-module) serves as our backbone network.
 Different from original [repo](https://github.com/mit-han-lab/temporal-shift-module) of TSM which takes Kinetics-pretrain, our implementation is initialized by imagenet-pretrain and trained with longer schedule.
 We use **the same** hyper-parameters of training for both baseline and TPN.
 Therefore, the improvements come from TPN design instead of other training tricks.
 We take the uniform sampling for training and validation.

 | Model | Dataset Version | Frames | TPN | Top-1 | Weights | Config |